Even though you’re not on campus, you’ll still receive the top–notch support and assistance you would expect.

 Alongside your Student Adviser and module tutors, you’ll also have access to support from the Study Skills team throughout your course.
 They are on hand to help build up your academic skills alongside your course content.
 You can get in touch to receive support for a whole range of topics such as referencing, using the library, structuring an essay, planning your assignments, and time management.
 If you ever want to contact them, you can get in touch via email, phone or you can arrange a one-to-one session to discuss your concerns in more detail.

 It’s essential to us that you can access our online learning facilities at all times!
 If you have any technical issues, please contact us by phone.

 Support for students with disabilities

 We aim to make all of our courses as accessible as possible.
 In order for us to best support you, please make us aware of any disabilities or learning difficulties that you have during the admissions process.
-Then our Study Skills Manager will assess your needs and consider any further support we can offer you.
+Then our Head of Student Experience and Welfare will assess your needs and consider any further support we can offer you.
 We will also be able to advise you on any funding that may be available for you.